Governance Structure and Exit: Evidence from California Hospitals (with Wesley Wilson)

 next to Washington's existing market.
 Using administrative data with the universe of recreational market sales, we find Washington retailers along the Oregon border experienced a 41% decline in sales following Oregon’s market opening.
 In counties that are the closest crossing point for the majority of neighboring counties, the estimated

 decrease grows to 58%, and is the largest for the biggest transactions.

-The Legal Market for Recreational Marijuana: Evidence from Washington State (with Ben Hansen and Caroline Weber)
+The Taxation of Recreational Marijuana: Evidence from Washington State (with Ben Hansen and Caroline Weber)